Audi E-Tron S Sportback prototype first drive review: Are three motors better than two?

 It's packing the same 95-kilowatt-hour battery pack with the same increase to 86.4 kWh (91%) of available capacity for use, and the same newfound ability to totally decouple the front axle during cruising for increased efficiency.
 And it's got the same 150-kW fast charging that gets it to an 80% charge in about 30 minutes.

-However, I'm still waiting to learn how the performance upgrades and additional weight will affect the E-Eron's 204-ish miles of cruising range.
+I'm still waiting, however, to learn how the performance upgrades and additional weight will affect the E-Eron's 204-ish miles of cruising range.
 I expect there will be some degradation, but expect to get a range estimate and North American arrival window around the Geneva Motor Show next month, with final WLTP and EPA ratings coming later this year.

 Editors' note: Travel costs related to this story were covered by the manufacturer, which is common in the auto industry.
 The judgments and opinions of Roadshow's staff are our own and we do not accept paid editorial content.

-Discuss: Audi E-Tron S Sportback prototype first drive review: Are three motors better than two?
+Discuss: Audi E-Tron S Sportback prototype first drive review: How much better is the S?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.